sandialabs/spack-manager/docs/developer_tutorial.md

 These contain machine specific (in this case ascicgpu) and general configurations.
 The order they are listed in also determines the level of precedence the configuration files are given.
-These are copied from the machine specific [configs](../configs/) stored in the spack-manager repository.
+These are copied from the machine specific configs directory stored in the spack-manager repository.
 Further details of these files are outside the scope of this tutorial but can be found in the [spack configuration files documentation](https://spack.readthedocs.io/en/latest/configuration.html).